OpenWeb-Archive/iOS-prod-deprecated/README.md

 ## Manually Adding the SDK to an existing XCode project

 1. Download the [Spot_IM.framework Universal](https://github.com/SpotIM/iOS-prod/files/1677802/Spot_IM.framework.zip) (for  development and compiling on any device + simulator).
-2. _For app submission_ you should use the release version [Release Version](https://github.com/SpotIM/iOS-prod/files/1639377/Spot_IM.framework.zip). (you MUST use this version to submit your app to the Appstore)
-3. Unzip, Drag the Framework into your Project's directory, and then into the xCode Project.
+2. Unzip, Drag the Framework into your Project's directory, and then into the xCode Project.
-4. Choose the project and the target, and in the `Embedded Binaries` click on the `+` sign.
+3. Choose the project and the target, and in the `Embedded Binaries` click on the `+` sign.
-5. Click on the `add Other..`.
+4. Click on the `add Other..`.
-6. Choose the `Spot_IM.framework` file and select `Copy items if needed`.
+5. Choose the `Spot_IM.framework` file and select `Copy items if needed`.

 ![alt text](https://cloud.githubusercontent.com/assets/2345998/22945428/ddfad650-f2fc-11e6-8f28-e6c10af65ea3.png)